monash-human-power/MHP-website/src/markdown/about.md

     id: team
   - heading: Our Mission
-    description: Our team is aiming to break the Australian HPV F200 land speed record of 94.6km/h.
-This year marks our largest recruitment to date, bringing our team up to 60 interdisciplinary students.
+    description: Our team is aiming to break the Australian HPV F200 land speed record of 96.7 km/h, as well as represent Australia at the World Human Powered Vehicle Speed Challenge in Las Vegas, NV.
 We take pride in developing industry-ready graduates through our collaborative design and manufacturing process.
 We believe that HPV provides a relevant and immersive framework for learning STEM and we use this framework to promote sustainability in schools.
     buttonText: See the bike
     image: ../images/our-mission.jpeg
     href: /bike